Taking The Profit Out Of Killing 'Net Neutrality' - Slashdot

 No, I don't think so.
 This is just a (very) thinly veiled ad for yet another company trying to make a profit off providing access to services people are already paying for.

+In this case it's paying ZT *and* AT&T or Verizon a ransom.
+Which easily illustrates *why* this is utter crap, the owner of the wire still has supreme veto power, so all a solution like ZT can do is give you warm fuzzies.

-Several practical issues (Score:3)
+Several practical issues (Score:4, Insightful)

 What the ISPs won't like about this plan is that ZT traffic can't be read to determine what rules or pricing to apply.
 They could throttle it all down, but throttling that much traffic isn't really practical.